The Golden Globes Audience Didn't Take Some Of Those Seth Meyers Jokes Too Well

 Either way, Meyers pulled off these bold jokes precisely because he wove the audience reaction into his monologue.
 Not only did Meyers call out Allen, Weinstein, and Spacey.
 He called out individuals whose reaction was to possibly feel pity or discomfort for jokes directed at Allen, Weinstein, and Spacey.

-Humour is just Meyers' way of calling attention to the problem, and holding these men accountable for their behaviour.
+Humor is just Meyers' way of calling attention to the problem, and holding these men accountable for their behavior.
 We should be facing it head-on.
 With a laugh, or with a groan, but above all: With an acknowledgement.

 Read These Stories Next: